-Having emotional maturity is what enables you to create the life you want.
+You see, having emotional maturity is what enables you to create the life you want.
 Your emotional maturity can be seen through your actions, what you say, what you speak about, your thoughts, and the people you surround yourself with.
 When faced with a conflict, your emotional maturity is one of the biggest factors in determining your ability to handle it and consequently, resolve it.

 An emotionally mature person has experienced the spectrum of emotions.
 He/she understands what the consequences of each one could be and knows the benefits of being in control of them.
 To say, “I lost my shit over X, Y, Z,” is really a loss of control in X, Y, Z emotion.
-Make sense?

 According to Phycology Today, here are 7 things you can begin to do to work towards your emotional maturity:

 1. Be able to keep long-term commitments.

 One key signal of maturity is the ability of delaying gratification.
 It’s to commit to continue doing what is right even when you don’t feel like it.